Coronavirus Economy Might Be Ideal For Experimenting With ‘Andrew Yang-Style Bailout,’ Analyst Says

-As the coronavirus spreads across the United States, fears continue to swirl around the state of the economy, with some suggesting an imminent crash.
+As COVID-19, the novel coronavirus spreads across the United States, fears continue to swirl around the state of the economy, with some suggesting an imminent crash.
 In response, author and political analyst Anand Giridharadas noted that some industries would likely be eyeing bailouts and floated the idea that a universal basic income (UBI), as proposed by Andrew Yang, could be a possible solution.

 “Some big industries might soon come begging for a bailout,” he tweeted before suggesting that the public should demand concessions in return for any such solution.